Chalcot Yard, a conversion of dilapidated industrial buildings into a large private house, with a substantial new basement constructed underneath.

 A new steel frame is supported on the concrete box, which is then used to stabilise the existing buildings.

-The end result is a spectacular private house with office accommodation, including a swimming pool, car lift, cinema and gym, surrounding a secluded courtyard garden.
+The end result is a spectacular private house with office accommodation, including a swimming pool, car lift, cinema and gym, surrounding a secluded courtyard garden, also known as Chalcot Yard.

 Location